svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 15. Customised user interface
 </details><br>

-The Svandis Community will be involved in producing crowdsourced information of value through the DataMining app, receiving Svandis tokens (SVN) for their participation.
+The Svandis Research Community will be involved in producing crowdsourced information of value through the DataMining app, receiving Svandis tokens (SVN) for their participation.
 In addition, the Svandis Team will certify reviewers and external analysts to complete data verification regarding ICO and token sale projects and teams.

 Svandis is a team of market traders, crypto enthusiasts, investors, engineers, and statisticians.
 In crypto trading, timing is everything.
 Svandis aims to incorporate best practice from financial platforms to address the needs of everyone who is involved in the new era of cryptocurrency trading.

 **DISCLAIMER:**
-This Whitepaper does not constitute an offer to sell or invitation to purchase any securities of any nature whatsoever, and the content of this presentation is not intended to constitute legal, commercial or tax advice.
+This Technical Whitepaper does not constitute an offer to sell or invitation to purchase any securities of any nature whatsoever, and the content of this presentation is not intended to constitute legal, commercial or tax advice.
 Some of the declarations contained in this WP constitute forward-looking statements and are subject to change.

 The Svandis Whitepaper is intended for preparation, description and information purposes only, and does not constitute an offer or solicitation to buy or sell any securities or invest in any of all types of financial instruments.
 This document is not compiled in compliance with, and is not subject to, the laws and regulations of any jurisdiction created to protect the investors.
 Nothing published by Svandis or one any of its subsidiaries should be taken as investment advice.
 Please consult an appropriate licensed professional before engaging in any financial transaction, including any investment related to the ideas or opinions expressed, in the past, present or future, by Svandis or any future entity working for the parent entity.
 The information document below should not be seen as exhaustive and does not imply any element of a contractual relationship.
 Its sole aim is to submit relevant and reasonable information to potential token holders so that they can determine whether they should undertake an in-depth analysis of the company before intending to acquire tokens.

 The Svandis token, or SVN, is a cryptographic token used to access the Svandis platform.
 In no circumstances should the SVN tokens be confused with security tokens.
 All SVN tokens purchases are non-refundable.
 SVN token ownership does not represent any future governance of the platform or Svandis.
 By purchasing the SVN token, you will be deemed to have carefully reviewed the purchase terms.
 In addition, you represent and warrant that you are of sufficient legal age to be bound by these terms and that you may not under any circumstances hold the company, its representatives, founders, affiliates or advisors, either now or in the future, liable for any loss or damage arising from the purchase or sale of the SVN token.
 The purchaser is solely and entirely responsible for all risks associated with the purchase of the SVN token, and warrants that this purchase is made to support the project development activities and not to make a speculative investment.
 Svandis recognises that the purchaser will have to meet KYC (Know Your Customer) and AML (Anti-Money Laundering) requirements when buying the SVN token.
 Svandis expressly disclaims any liability or responsibility for any direct or indirect loss or damage of any nature whatsoever, relating directly or indirectly to: (1) the reliance on any information content presented in this document, (2) any error, omission or inaccuracy relative to the information herein or (3) any action deriving from the information herein.

-This Whitepaper, any portion or copy thereof shall not be brought, transmitted or distributed in any countries where the distribution or diffusion of the token sale or the initial coins offer described within the Whitepaper is prohibited or restricted.
+This Technical Whitepaper, any portion or copy thereof shall not be brought, transmitted or distributed in any countries where the distribution or diffusion of the token sale or the initial coins offer described within the Technical Whitepaper is prohibited or restricted.
 You are not eligible and you cannot buy any Svandis token if you are a citizen, resident or green card holder of the United States of America, or a resident of the People’s Republic of China, or Singapore.

-**Technical Whitepaper**
+#Table of Contents
 <!-- MarkdownTOC depth=4 autolink=true bracket=round list_bullets="-*+" -->

 - [Introduction](#introduction)